 Today, enormous amounts of crops, typically a single species such as corn, beans, or wheat are produced on farms.

 Running a farm requires a lot of money as well.
-Tons of resources are needed, such as large quantities of seed, fertilizer, and pesticide.
+Tons of resources are needed, such as large quantities of seed, fertilizer, and pesticides.
 Farm owners also need to pay their crew, taxes, and other fees like licenses and permits.